 Sorry, night owls, but it turns out you aren’t going to score brag-worthy fares by staying up late mid-week.
-One recent study showed that tickets for the same flight were actually about 5 percent less over the weekend.
-Another found no consistent correlation between any single day of the week and cheaper fares.
+One study showed that tickets for the same flight were actually about five percent less over the weekend.
+An annual airfare study found no consistent correlation between any single day of the week and cheaper fares.
 Conclusion?
 There’s no magic time window that will replace monitoring fares and comparison shopping in order to land the best deal.

 There’s often a sentiment among hardened world wanderers that signing on for a tour is akin to signing away your traveler street cred.
 But sometimes, it’s the best way to get an authentic taste for a new destination.
 Taking an interactive chocolate tour of Brussels led by a patriotic Belgian with a penchant for cacao will certainly lead to a deeper—and more delicious—understanding of the city than wandering around trying to find the world’s first Godiva store with an outdated map from your guidebook.

 While it might seem as if that deal you scored on a getaway to Tampa two years ago is a distant memory, in reality, fares are going down.
-Adjusted for inflation, airlines ticket costs have declined around 50 percent over the past 30 years.
+Of course, you’re not always getting as much on that budget flight—like less legroom and less luggage included.
+But adjusted for inflation, airline ticket costs have declined around 50 percent over the past 30 years.
 One thing that hasn’t dwindled?
-The hassle of getting through security.
+The hassle of getting through airport security.
 For that, checkpoint friendly bags can help.